 10. Relax in the Botanical garden

 Can’t handle the heat in Brisbane?
-Head to the city’s oldest park – Botanical park for some shed and greenery.
-Grab some sushi on the way, work on your tan, read a good book and just enjoy being around nature.
+Head to the city’s oldest park – Botanical Park for some shed and greenery.
+Grab some sushi on the way, work on your tan, read a good book, and just enjoy being around nature.

 11. Indigenous culture and shop in Queen Street Mall

 If you are in Brisbane, you will walk around or across the Queen street mall at one point or another.
-It is a busy area with loads of shop (if you need something to buy, this is the place), coffee shops and bars are there too.
+It is a busy area with loads of shops (if you need something to buy, this is the place), coffee shops and bars are there too.

-12. Relax with the Chinese Spa
+12. Relax at the Chinese Spa

 13. Go on a walking tour

-In case you change your mind and don’t want to explore by yourself (I did on my own as above picture).
+In case you change your mind and don’t want to explore by yourself (I did it on my own as above picture).
 Check out the Brisbane Greeters.
 They are Brisbane’s locals offering free tours around Brisbane.
-You can choose from street art walks, history tours, or let the Greeter choose for you to start building a bank of local knowledge.
+You can choose from street art walks, or history tours, or let the Greeter choose for you to start building a bank of local knowledge.
 Tips are always appreciated!

 14. See the view from the clock tower

 If you are a fan of views from above, go to King George Square’s City Hall clock tower.
 Every 15 minutes the free tours of the clock tower run.
-Times are 10.15am-4.45pm.
+Times are 10.15 am-4.45 pm.
 You don’t want to miss this unique bird’s eye view of the city.

 15. Go for a drink in a nice setting